-Ivy Nevares was born in Mexico City, and has since lived in eight different cities in Mexico, the United States and South Korea.
+Ivy Nevares was born in Mexico City, and has since lived in nine different cities in Mexico, the United States and South Korea.
 Her time in Korea, however, would play a more defining role.
 Seoul, bustling and exploding with cultural diversity, provided the space for a first awakening at the age of sixteen; her experiences inspiring a deeper search to understand herself and the world around her.

 In 2000, Ivy moved to New York City to work with the principal U.S. division of International PEN—the world’s oldest human rights and international literary organization.
 At PEN American Center she coordinated advocacy campaigns exposing the plight of imprisoned and persecuted writers and journalists around the world.
 Although passionate about furthering freedom of expression through this work, she was discouraged by the brevity of its impact: no sooner a victory claimed, another mind silenced.